 Please note, if you are interested in completing a clinical experience in the state of California, clinical placement there is unlikely.
 California is not a member of SARA (State Authorization Reciprocity Agreement).
-This has resulted in California facilities declining requests for clinical experiences from out-of-state programs.Application Process:After completing the PTCAS application and the Nova Southeastern University Supplemental Application, selected applicants will be invited to an online interview in February.
-On interview day, applicants will have a virtual tour of the campus, a peek inside the online classrooms through presentations by current students, and participate in an interview. *The Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+This has resulted in California facilities declining requests for clinical experiences from out-of-state programs.Application Process:After completing the PTCAS application and the Nova Southeastern University Supplemental Application, selected applicants will be invited to a face-to-face (pandemic permitting) interview in February.
+On interview day, applicants will have a virtual tour of the campus, a peek inside the online classrooms through presentations by current students, and participate in an interview. *The Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.

 * The deposit includes an Acceptance Fee of $500 and a Deposit Fee of $500 for a total of $1000.

 * Acceptance Fee - $500.00: This fee is required to reserve the accepted applicant's place in the entering first-year class.

 * Deposit Fee- $500.00: This fee is due by March 30 and is under the same terms as the acceptance fee.

 This advance payment will be deducted from the tuition payment due on registration day but is non-refundable in the event of a withdrawal.
 Accepted applicants will have two weeks after receiving notification of acceptance to pay the acceptance fee.

 This program does not require students to relocate to the Tampa area.
 The blended format requires that students be in Tampa Bay for only four days/month.
 Students are not required to be in Tampa during Clinical Internships.